-Plain edge knives, which have a single continuous sharp edge, are significantly more traditional.
+Plain-edge knives, which have a single continuous sharp edge, are significantly more traditional.
 They have a considerably broader application in EDC, outdoor, and tactical operations.
 Their most useful application is what most of us think of when we think of wielding a knife: applying hard, consistent pressure.
-For ages, this design has been proved to give precision and control in a range of situations.
+For ages, this design has been proven to give precision and control in a range of situations.

 Another significant advantage of a plain edge blade is that it does not snag or fray while cutting through certain ropes and cables.
 A clean cut is nearly always achieved with a straight edge.
 Other ropes, such as those made of plastics or other synthetic materials, may cause the blade to slip rather than cut.
 Sharpening these blades is normally easy, though this can vary depending on the material used to make the blade.